MuhdHishamP/Advanced-Todo/README.md

 - **DELETE a Todo item:** DELETE at `/tags/{id}/`

-Use Basic Authentication for API requests.
+Used Basic Authentication for API requests.

 ## Coverage Summary